 HUBZone moving target

-Being certified is Step 1.
-Actively tracking opportunities scoped to your cert stack is Step 2.
+Getting certified is step one.
+Actively tracking opportunities scoped to your cert stack is step two.
 Most firms stop at the certificate and wait for the phone to ring.
+It doesn't.

 Want help certifying?

-Start with the foundation (SB self-cert), add the cert that matches your service (SDVOSB or VOSB), and layer from there.
-Two years of discipline here is the difference between chasing every RFP and having RFPs come to you.
+Start with the foundation (SB self-cert), add the one that matches your service (SDVOSB or VOSB), layer from there.
+Two years of discipline and you stop chasing every RFP — the right ones start showing up in your inbox instead.